Please help us to help you experience a pleasant viewing and preserve art for the future generation.

 - No photography is allowed regarding to any objects indicated by the No photography sign shown on the right.

-- Flashlights, additional lighting, tripods, and monopods are not allowed.
+- Flashlights, additional lighting, tripods, monopods and Selfie sticks are not allowed.

 - On using camera devices with sounds such as mobile phones, please make sure not to disturb other visitors.